How to Make a Job Application Stand Out: 9 Practical Tips

 3. Emphasize Unique Traits

 No two applicants have the exact same backgrounds, skills, experiences and achievements.
 Applicants should consider what makes them stand out and stress these characteristics in their application.
-They should ask themselves the following questions:
+Not sure what makes you stand out from other applicants?
+Ask the following questions:

 • What are my most notable skills, accomplishments and personality traits?